 Pheasants usually begin feeding around 8 a.m.
 When shooting hours begin an hour later, the birds are still feeding, often in grain fields while cautiously making their way toward safe cover.

-By mid-morning, pheasants have left the fields for the densest, thickest cover they can find, such as a standing corn, federal Conservation Reserve Program (CRP) fields, brush patches, wetlands, or native grasses.
-Kimmel says the birds will "hunker down here for the day until late afternoon."
+By mid-morning, pheasants have left the fields for the densest, thickest cover they can find, such as a standing corn, federal Conservation Reserve Program (CRP) fields, brush patches, wetlands or native grasses.
+Birds will hunker down here for the day until late afternoon.

 It's next to impossible for small hunting groups of two to three hunters to work large fields of standing corn.
 Pheasants often run to avoid predators, a response that frustrates dogs and hunters working corn, soybean, and alfalfa fields.
 Groups of two or three hunters usually have better success working grass fields, field edges, or fencerows.
 Other likely spots during midday are ditch banks and deep into marshes.
 Remember: The nastier the weather, the deeper into cover the pheasant will go.

 But eventually, pheasants have to eat again.
 During the late afternoon, the birds move from their loafing spots back to the feeding areas.
 As in the morning, birds now are easier to spot from a distance and are more accessible to hunters.
 That's why the first and last shooting hours are consistently the best times to hunt pheasants.

 Pheasant hunting doesn't require a lot of specialized or expensive equipment, but there are some basic items that will make your time in the field more enjoyable and productive.